You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 • Nausea, vomiting, or blood in the stool

-Expecting mothers experiencing these symptoms should consult a healthcare professional promptly.
+Expectant mothers experiencing these symptoms should consult a healthcare professional promptly.

 Round Ligament Discomfort and Pelvic Issues

-The round ligament plays a key role in supporting the uterus.
+The round ligament plays a key role in managing the uterus.
 During pregnancy, this ligament stretches significantly, which can cause discomfort in the hips, thighs, groin, and pelvic area.
 While this discomfort is often harmless, persistent issues may require professional assessment to address ligament tension and prevent further complications.

 Suprapubic Discomfort